Gradual Rollout

 - Remove the flag check from your code

-- Deploy the code without the branch
+- Deploy without the branch

 - Delete the flag from the dashboard